 With a progressive decline in cognitive functions of the dementia patient, memory loss & confusion are some of the more difficult issues caregivers may face.

-- Keep up engagement – Engage them in simple activities, such as jigsaw puzzles, walking around the neighbourhood, etc. Avoid letting their mind idle for too long, which could hasten the decline in cognitive function.
+- Keep up engagement – Engage them in simple activities, such as jigsaw puzzles, walking around your area of residence in Singapore, etc. Avoid letting their mind idle for too long, which could hasten the decline in cognitive function.

 - Provide memory triggers – Be it photographs or treasured objects, providing a trigger will help to remind them of things or events, which could help to improve their mood and reduce aggression.